tum-pbs/pbdl-book/physgrad.md

 %
 The crucial step is the inversion, which of course requires the Jacobian matrix to be invertible (a drawback we'll get back to below).
 However, if we can invert it, this has some very nice properties.

 Note that instead of using a learning rate, here the step size is determined by the desired increase or decrease of the value of the output, $\Delta z$.
+Thus, we need to choose a $\Delta z$ instead of an $\eta$.
+This $\Delta z$ will show up frequently in the following equations, and make them look quite different to the ones above at first sight.
+Effectively, $\Delta z$ plays the same role as the learning rate, i.e., it controls the step size of the optimization.